IB Grading CriteriaSeptember 13, 2025

 IBPsychologyExtended EssayGrading CriteriaAssessment

-Mastering the Psychology Extended Essay: A Comprehensive Guide to IB Grading Criteria
+Mastering the Psychology Extended Essay: A Practical Guide to IB Grading Criteria

 Are you an IB Psychology student struggling to understand the Extended Essay grading criteria?
-This comprehensive guide breaks down each criterion, offering clear explanations, practical tips, and actionable advice to help you achieve top marks.
+This practical guide breaks down each criterion, offering clear explanations, practical tips, and useful advice to help you achieve top marks.
 We'll explore the specific requirements of each section, focusing on how to meet the IB standards for your psychology extended essay.

 What is the Psychology Extended Essay?